Breaking: Another PDP Governor to Join APC, Aide Confirms

-• Taraba state governor, Agbu Kefas, has reportedly been ready to dump the PDP and defect to the ruling APC
+• Taraba state governor, Agbu Kefas, has reportedly finalised plans to dump the PDP and defect to the ruling APC

 • Josiah Kente, special adviser on political matters and special duties to the governor, announced the development in a statement

-• The governor's adviser further explained the rationale behind Kefas's move, while confirming the earlier report about the governor
+• The governor's adviser explained the rationale behind Kefas's move amid concerns over rising defections ahead of the 2027 election

-Governor Agbu Kefas of Taraba state has been confirmed to be dumping the Peoples Democratic Party (PDP) for the All Progressives Congress (APC).
-His special adviser on political matters and special duties, Josiah Kente, confirmed the development on Tuesday, October 28.
+Governor Agbu Kefas of Taraba state is reportedly set to leave the Peoples Democratic Party (PDP) for the All Progressives Congress (APC).
+His special adviser on political matters and special duties, Josiah Kente, confirmed the development on Tuesday, October 28, 2025.

-According to Kante, the likely alignment of the governor with the ruling APC is a strategic move towards ensuring the full inclusion of the state in the national development and the federal opportunities.
+According to Kente, the governor's plan to align with the ruling APC was a strategic move towards ensuring the inclusion of the state in national development and federal opportunities.

-Governor Agbu Kefas of Taraba to dump PDP for APC Photo Credit: @GovAgbuKefas
+Governor Agbu Kefas of Taraba is finalising his plans to dump PDP for APC, according to his aide his aide, Josiah Kente.
+Photo Credit: @GovAgbuKefas

 Source: Twitter

-He stressed that the move of the governor was not about personal ambition or political gain, but that of "the collective interest" of the people of Taraba.
+According to Vanguard, he argued that the governor's move was not about personal ambition or political gain, but that of "the collective interest" of the people of Taraba.
 He added that the record of performance of the governor in healthcare, education, and infrastructure needed federal backing.

 Read also

-The governor's aide maintained that the move of Kefas was never partisan, but a "collective aspiration of the people of Taraba".
-The move was for sustainable progress, transformational infrastructure and being part of national affairs.
+The governor's aide maintained that Kefas' move was never partisan, but a "collective aspiration of the people of Taraba".
+He further said it was for sustainable progress, transformational infrastructure and being part of national affairs.

-Interesting, Governor Kefas was mentioned as one of the PDP governors who may be dumping the party soon.
+Recall that Kefas was one of the PDP governors said to be considering switch to the APC in the report.
 Other governors mentioned in the report included Plateau, Zamfara and Adamawa, Caleb Mutfwang, Dauda Lawal and Ahmadu Fintiri.

 Read also

-Currently, the PDP, which once governed Nigeria for 16 years since the return of democracy in 1999, and bragged that it would remain in power for decades, now struggles to retain eight of the 36 states in Nigeria.
+Currently, the PDP, which once governed Nigeria for 16 years since the return of democracy in 1999, now struggles to retain eight of the 36 states in Nigeria.
+The party previous bragged that it would remain in power for decades but it has faced several setbacks since its defeat by the APC in the 2015 election at the federal level.

-This came amid the allegation and concerns that Nigeria was already drifting toward a one-party state as the leading opposition party struggles to retain its strongholds following the tsunami of defection of some of its governors to the ruling party.
+Kefas' planned defection also comes amid the allegation and concerns that Nigeria is drifting towards a one-party state as the leading opposition party struggles to retain its strongholds following the tsunami of defection of some of its governors to the ruling party.

-Governor Agbu Kefas of Taraba is reportedly set to dump the PDP for the APC.
+Governor Agbu Kefas of Taraba is in the news over plans to dump the PDP for the APC as his aide aide, Josiah Kente, provides fresh updates.

-Governor Agbu Kefas is planning to join the APC from the PDP Photo Credit: @OfficialPDPNg
+Governor Agbu Kefas is planning to join the APC from the PDP as Josiah Kente, his aide, speaks on the move.
+Photo Credit: @OfficialPDPNg

 Source: Twitter